 Sagai / Engagement Ceremony

 It is the formal wedding announcement ceremony, where the bride and groom exchange ring with each other.
 It is a kind of engagement, which is attended by the families only.
-Both families exchange gifts, such as clothing, jewellery, sweets and other auspicious things.
+Both families exchange gifts, such as clothing, jewelry, sweets and other auspicious things.

 The musical get together of the ladies in the family.
 The bride is dressed in all finery she was gifted on tikka and made to sit on a silver ‘chowkri’ or low stool.
 Ladies from both the bride and groom’s family sit around the bride.
 They sing all the marriage songs.

-Mehendi is the most awaited ceremony during a wedding, where the young girls of the family get chance to apply beautiful patterns of henna on their hands and feet, along with bride.
+Mehendi is the most awaited ceremony during a wedding, where the young girls of the family get chance to apply beautiful patterns of henna on their hands and feet, along with the bride.
 The groom’s family sends the henna to the bride.

 Laghana Lekhan, a small puja is held in the prospective bride’s house.
 Close relatives and friends are invited to attend the puja.
 It is during this puja that an auspicious time for the rituals of the marriage also known as lagna or mahurat is determined.